Day 1 – February 18, 2022

 Today will be the last morning in Thattekad.
 After a brief session around the lodge grounds followed by breakfast, we will depart around 10 am to reach Kochi by noon.
 Later in the afternoon, we will take a flight out to the National Capital – Delhi.
 On arrival at Indira Gandhi International Airport (DEL) in Delhi, our group will be met by a representative and will be transferred to the hotel.
 Check-in at the hotel and meet for dinner at the restaurant for a buffet dinner.

-Our morning time for birding is subjective to availability of flights and the schedules and timing for 2022.
+Our morning time for birding is subjective to the availability of flights and the schedules and timing for 2022.

 Possible Species in Thattekad: Malabar Parakeet, Malabar Grey Hornbill, Grey Jungle Fowl, Red Spurfowl, White-bellied Blue Flycatcher